 A Beijing decision to rapidly and sharply cut its excessive and unsustainable trade surplus with the U.S. would change for the better the bilateral relationship, writes...World Economyread more

 Prime Minister Narendra Modi has to make sure that India becomes a highly competitive manufacturing hub where global investors will look to invest, the chairman of India...Asia Economyread more

 U.S. President Donald Trump said Monday he expects to get the trade gap with Japan "straightened out rapidly," adding that announcements on that could come as soon as August.World Economyread more

 Bitcoin surged more than 9% from the day before to hit its highest level in more than a year.Technologyread more

 Shares of Amazon are more attractive than Facebook stock because the e-commerce giant's long-term path to growth is clearer than the social network's road to future revenue gains, Josh Spencer, portfolio manager of the T. Rowe Price Global Technology Fund, said Wednesday.

 Amazon has two routes to success with its online retail business and its Amazon Web Services unit, the market leader in cloud computing services, Spencer said.
 But in his view, it's hard to see the next leg of growth for Facebook.

-He said he's not convinced its foray into virtual reality with the Oculus Rift headset will pay off, though he acknowledged he could be wrong.
+He said he's not convinced its will pay off, though he acknowledged he could be wrong.
 Spencer also said he does not like to be viewed as betting against Facebook CEO Mark Zuckerberg.